-In accordance with Part IV, Section 29 of Ontario Heritage Act the heritage designation process includes the following:
+In accordance with Part IV, Section 29 of the Ontario Heritage Act, the heritage designation process includes the following:

-- Designation Report to determine if property is of cultural heritage value - Report brought to Heritage Vaughan for consultation - Report brought to Council - Council decision - Notice of intention to Designate to City Clerk, Owner, Newspaper (or alternative) - 30 days notice required - If no objection received, Council passes designation by-law - By-law served on the Owner and Ontario Heritage Trust, registered in land registry office, and notice published in newspaper (or alternative)
+- Designation Report prepared to determine if property is of cultural heritage value - Report brought to Heritage Vaughan for consultation - Report brought to Council - Council decision - Notice of intention to Designate given by the City Clerk to the Ontario Heritage Trust and the Property Owner (City of Vaughan), and the notice is published in local newspapers (Thornhill Liberal and Vaughan Citizen). - Required 30 days notice given - If no objection received, Council passes a by-law designating the property - By-law served on the Owner and Ontario Heritage Trust by the City Clerk, registered in the land registry office, and notice published in local newspapers (Thornhill Liberal and Vaughan Citizen).

-If an objection is received during the 30 day period, the matter is referred to the Conservation Review Board
+If an objection is received during the 30 day period, the matter is referred to the Conservation Review Board.